Bickolus/Week1Assignment/README.md

 # Week 1: Code Refactor Challenge

+For the first week of the Coding Bootcamp, we were instructed to do the following:

 Follow the Scout Rule (make it cleaner than before you came) and refactor the code so it meets the standards in web accessibility.

 The codebase should be improved by: